am-palmer/FilmFocus/README.md

     * Observable [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) objects are used, meaning that data is retained even through lifecycle events (for instance fragment recreation on rotation of the device).
 * Jetpack [Navigation](https://developer.android.com/guide/navigation?hl=en) graphs dictate transitions between fragments
     * The [SafeArgs](https://developer.android.com/guide/navigation/navigation-pass-data?hl=en#Safe-args) plugin allows for defined arguments to be passed between fragments - for example the name and year of a film, or information pertaining to a user's review and rating of a film.
-* Film details are loaded from the OMDB API, and stored as objects which are collected in ArrayLists for display in the UI.
+* Film details are loaded from the OMDB API via [RetroFit](https://square.github.io/retrofit/), and stored in LiveData objects for display in the UI.
 The app makes calls to the API to load given information such as a film's poster or plot, and views are programmatically modified to display details about a given film.\
 * Each of the three main views - Browse, Watchlist and History - use [RecyclerViews](https://developer.android.com/guide/topics/ui/layout/recyclerview) to show content, for resource efficiency.
     * The Browse Fragment uses a [listener interface](https://developer.android.com/training/basics/fragments/communicating) to detect when the user has scrolled to the end of the RecyclerView, at which point more search results are loaded from the API (if they are available).\
 * Care has been taken to ensure a user-friendly experience, with [Toast messages](https://developer.android.com/guide/topics/ui/notifiers/toasts) to indicate when an action is performed (for example, informing a user that a film has been added to their Watchlist, or, alternatively, that a film is already in their Watchlist), and Dialogs are displayed to prompt the user to confirm any major actions (such as clearing the Watchlist)\